ogusarenko/mke-docs/content/docs/configuration/kubernetes/kube-controller-manager.md

 controller.

-You can configure all Kubernetes controllers through the `controllerManager` section of the MKE configuration file, an example of which follows:
+You can configure all Kubernetes controllers through the `controllerManager` section of the `mke4.yaml` configuration file, an example of which follows:

 ```yaml
 spec: